-Finding a controller that has a breadth of full-function and is simple-to-use should be a priority.
+When shopping for a controller, look for one that offers a range of full-function and is simple-to-use.
 It should be designed for rugged duty and gloved hands.
 It should also be impervious to even the harshest weather and operating conditions.
 Having an emergency stop button is required to meet NFPA standards so having that built into the controller is the perfect solution.
-When choosing a controller for your light tower you have 3 standard options; Panel Mount, Handheld (Wired) or Wireless.
-Below are some things to think about when selecting the right controller for your tower.
+When choosing a controller for your light tower you have three standard options: panel mount, handheld (wired) or wireless.
+The following are some things to think about when selecting the right controller for your tower.